TSYO Auditions & Registration

 What does a TSYO audition entail?

 Given current restrictions, auditions will take place online for this season.
-Applicants will be asked to pre-record their audition in one take and submit it via YouTube.
-Instructions and a shortened list of specific excerpts that should be recorded will be sent out to applicants by Thursday, September 3.
-Audition recordings will be due no later than Thursday, September 10.
+Applicants will be asked to pre-record their audition in one take with no edits and submit it via YouTube.
+Instructions and a shortened list of specific excerpts that should be recorded will be sent out to applicants by Thursday, September 2.
+Audition recordings will be due no later than Thursday, September 9.

 Your audition will be reviewed by a panel of two or three people (TSYO coaches, other TSO musicians, and/or the TSYO conductor).